Purujit-Kulshreshtha/SkyView/README.md

 The application was built using React and does not have a server or backend side.
 It also makes use of ReactScroll for smooth scrolling throughout the application, Font-Awesome for icons, unDraw for grpahics (SVGs) and Pexels Video for video element.

+#ONLY TECHNICAL DETAILS BELOW, NOT NECESSARY TO READ, HERE FOR CURIOUS MINDS